Dallas Hand Scraped HardWood Flooring

 Why buy engineered flooring when we are doing HAND SCRAPED custom, solid nail down wood floors installed and finished?

 choose from scraped with the grain ( were we scrape the floor with the length of the wood were it shows the natural characteristics of the wood.

-45 degree scraped ( were we scrape the flooring at a 45 degree angle all around)
+45 degree scraped (we scrape the flooring at a 45 degree angle all around)

-scraped across the grain ( were we scrape the floor across the width of the wood so it shows deep dark rich grain)
+scraped across the grain (we scrape the floor across the width of the wood so it shows deep dark rich grain)

 Take up and haul away of CARPET is included!

 - Moving furniture